count023/TriUniversalWebRemote/README.md

 ## ToDo

-The implementation of the methods like handleTv are bloody simple by now.
-I simply didn’t manage it to get use of a two dimensional HashMap for the translation of the HTTP-request-path into an IR-command.
+The implementation of the methods like handleTv are bloody simple currently.
+I simply didn’t manage to get use of a two dimensional HashMap for the translation of the HTTP-request-path into an IR-command.
 (Some trials of this are in the code right now - but they do not work yet)